IBM/watson-nao-robot/README.md

 and its `Files` tab.
 From there you can click
 `browse` and add data files from your computer.

 > Note: The data file in the `data` directory - `Data.csv` has been downloaded from https://www.ibm.com/communities/analytics/watson-analytics-blog/retail-sales-marketing-profit-cost/.
-Change the file name from WA_Retail-SalesMarketing_-ProfitCost.csv to Data.csv
+Change the file name from WA_Retail-SalesMarketing_-ProfitCost.csv to Data.csv before reading it in DSX.
 Please visit the site for the terms and conditions for usage of the data.

 <p align="center">
   <img width="350" height="250" src="doc/source/images/add_file.png" title="Intents">